COVID-19: Information regarding Boost and the Awards Industry

 - The level of support you require from us (it could be writing the whole submission from scratch, including design work, or just sense checking your draft).

 - The awards being entered (some require a great deal of content and supporting evidence while others may be just a few hundred words).

-- The number of stages involved in the entry process (some awards just ask for a written entry, other may have multiple stages, for example, a presentation).
+- The number of stages involved in the entry process (some awards ask for a written entry only, others may have multiple stages – for example, a presentation).

-- How much content is recycled from other entries (sometimes we are able to reuse content to enter other awards or categories).
+- How much content is recycled from other entries (sometimes we can reuse content to enter other awards or categories).

 To enquire about pricing for a potential awards project, please get in touch.

 We understand that awards aren’t always your priority, and often a deadline can creep up, leaving you with little time to put together an entry.
 Therefore, we’re well used to resourcing projects at short notice.
 However, a better way to manage your awards plan, is to leave the planning to us – let us manage your awards strategy, and you’ll never miss a deadline.

 Do you help people get personal honours & Queen's honours?